imTHAI/docker-qbittorrent-filebot/README.md

 * You can change the webport with the variable WEBUI_PORT.
 I personnaly use 80. (**But** don't forget port mapping if you use bridge network rather than a dedicated ip)
 * Don't forget to add your Filebot license file (psm file) into /data/filebot folder then restart
 * Qbt login/password is admin/adminadmin as usual.
+* If you want to customize the script that calls filebot (fb.sh) , set the variable custom=1 inside the script.
+So it won't be replaced anymore at restart.

 ### Volumes: